dmbarbour/wikilon/docs/Runtime.md

 # Haskell Runtime Design

 Haskell simplifies some things like compacting GC and parallelism, and complicates others such as linear references or in-place mutation of arrays.
+And it isn't clear how to perform JIT compilation, though I can at least model acceleration for a reasonably large subset of dictionaries.
 I should at least be able to proceed more directly with an implementation.

 A major advantage of moving more into Haskell is that I can add a lot of utility code for direct use by the web service, e.g. tools to auto-generate patches that rename words.

 Note: I wonder if the `ghc-compact` (or user facing `compact`) package might be useful for something here.
 It seems feasible that I could support some large data structures in memory for efficient lookups and reduced GC burdens.

+Thought: It might be worthwhile to support a filesystem search path for secure hash resources, adding to those in the database.
+Maybe include tar or zip files, too.

 # C Runtime Design